microsoft/mona-saas/docs/README.md

 ## What is the subscription purchase confirmation page?

 Mona acts as a proxy between the Microsoft commercial marketplace by implenting the required landing page and webhook endpoints.
-Once your customer confirms that they wish to purchase a subscription by clicking the __Confirm purchase__ button on the landing page, Mona must redirect them somewhere.
+Once your customer confirms that they wish to purchase a subscription by clicking the __Confirm purchase__ button on the landing page, Mona redirects them to the _purchase confirmation page_.
+Essentially, this is where Mona hands new Microsoft commercial marketplace subscription purchases off to your app.

-The purchase confirmation page is where customers are redirected after they've confirmed their purchase through the Mona landing page.
+Mona administrators can configure the purchase confirmation page URL at any time by navigating to the setup wizard (`/setup`).

-* Mona will automatically replace `{subscription-id}` with the purchased subscription ID on redirect.
+* Mona will automatically replace the URL token `{subscription-id}` with the applicable subscription ID on redirect.
 * Mona provides time-limited, bearer URL access to full subscription details through the `_sub` query string parameter on redirect.

 ## What is the subscription configuration page?